-Your Personality based on your Sleeping pattern – How many of us where brought up and told that we must eat a full breakfast as it was the most important meal of the day?
+Who ever knew that your sleeping patterns could carry some insight into your personality!
+How many of us where brought up and told that we must eat a full breakfast as it was the most important meal of the day?
 Along with the words that we should go to bed by 11pm the latest to give our bodies time to rest for the next day?

 Although all of the above may work for some people, others may find it harder to keep up to such a routine.
 To some of us, we may find ourselves almost going against our nature, or against what our bodies are trying to tell us when we desperately try to keep up to that routine.
 I as many, am that person.
 I was brought up thinking that the above routine was normal for every single person, yet I find it hard to keep up with.

 Your Personality – Personality chronotypes by Dr. Michael J. Breus, Ph.D

 I have recently come across some work done by Dr. Michael J. Breus, Ph.D in clinical psychology, whose speciality is sleep disorders.
 He mentions that all of us are not the same and that there are four chronotypes which are based on our biological clocks or sleep patterns and may explain our behaviour towards mornings and evenings.
 Personality types are no longer split into an Early Bird and a Night Owl.
 Each of these chronotypes are also linked to a specific animal, whose sleeping habits may correspond to ours.

 Good sleepers and have an appetite during any time of the day.
 They also prefer the day time and have a high sleep drive which they enjoy as they are known to be hitting the snooze button several times in the morning before getting out of bed.
 They are known to feel tired towards the middle of the day or towards the evening.

 Although this chronotype can eat at any given time of the day, it is suggested to fit in a 30-minute walk before having lunch.
 This may help you, by taking into account your personality, not only speed up their metabolism, but also improve their concentration for the second half of the day.